Home11+ Writing Guide

 The more you write, the more confident you'll become

-Comparing Writing Types
+Comparing 11+ Task Types

-Writing TypePurposeKey FeaturesCommon Prompts
+Task TypePurposeKey FeaturesCommon Prompts

 DescriptivePaint a pictureSensory details, imagery, atmosphere, mood"Describe a place...", "Describe the moment..."